emacsmirror/caser/README.md

 Because this package uses standard Emacs [regexp character classes](https://www.gnu.org/software/emacs/manual/html_node/elisp/Char-Classes.html) and [case conversion functions](https://www.gnu.org/software/emacs/manual/html_node/elisp/Case-Conversion.html), it fully supports changing the case of languages that don't use only ASCII letters.
 Try `orð á íslensku` (Icelandic), or `Deutsch ist ähnlich` (German).

-Although languages with no capitalization can't be camelCased, they can still be changed from dash-case to snake_case: try `한국어-단어` `한글-조선글` (Korean).
+Although languages with no capitalization can't be camelCased, they can still be changed from dash-case to snake_case: try `한국어-단어` (Korean).

 ## Functions ##